If you live in a rented home

 Also see: Gas leaks and emergencies

-If we have to come into your home our staff will:
+If we come into your home our staff will:

 - Clean their hands regularly including before and after entering your home (the latest government guidance advises regular handwashing rather than wearing gloves).

 - Always try to abide by social distancing guidelines.
-If this is not possible, they will wear a face covering.
+If this is not possible, they will wear a face covering and you may need to too.

 - Inform you when they have completed the work.